WhitelistVideo

 What YouTube Kids offers

-• No comments section
+• No comments section (which is a huge plus).

 How to set up YouTube Kids in Australia

-3. Sign in with your Google account (your account, not your child's)
+3. Sign in with *your* Google account.

-4. Create a profile for your child and select their age group
+4. Create a profile for your child.

 The honest assessment